hpesoj/gsl-pointers/README.md

 * Increased safety
 * Clearer intent
-* A more natural API
+* An improved API

 ## Quick Example

-Take an example where a pointer might be used to represent an optional relationship between a person and their pet animal:
+Take an example where a pointer might be used to represent an optional, non-owning relationship between a person and their pet (you can't, like, _own_ an animal, man):

 ```c++
 struct person {